Drik0y/Cyclistic-Case-Study/README.md

 ![Dashboard 2](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/5a7de56b-af5e-45a7-b298-7d0d1d4a07ad)
 ![Dashboard 2 (2) (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/4c5bab87-3028-484a-b21a-0701738bff09)

-In the monthly chart, the usage of Cyclistic's bikes peaks during summer which are the months of June to August.
-Then, the number of trips hits rock bottom during Winter in the months of December to February and starts to increase again during Spring in the months of April to May.
-This discovered pattern of riding behavior is both observable from members and casual users.
+**Monthly:** The number of trips peaks in the months of June to August, which is summer season in Chicago.
+Then, the it hits rock bottom during Winter (December to February) and starts to increase again during Spring (April to May).
+This riding pattern is both observable from members and casual users.

-In the daily observation, members often ride during weekdays and less often in weekends.
-In contrast, notable increase in usage is seen from casual users during weekends and lesser on weekdays.
+**Daily:** Members often ride during weekdays and less often in weekends.
+In contrast, casual users have notable increase in usage during weekends and lesser on weekdays.

-In an hourly view, great number of members use the bike-sharing service around 8 in the morning and peaks around 4 to 6 in the afternoon.
-While trips of casual users increase consistently through out the day and continues to decrease after 6 in the afternoon.
+**Hourly:**: Great number of members use the bike-sharing service around 8 in the morning and peaks around 4 to 6 in the afternoon.
+While trips of casual users increase consistently throughout the day that peaks around 4 to 6 in the afternoon and then continue to decrease afterwards.

 Let's proceed with finding patterns in the trip duration.